-It is for you to store frequently used telephone numbers which you can press number from 0 to 9 and the pound sign (#) to activate this function.
-For example, speed dial to phone number lists on 9, just press 9 then #.
+Speed Dial comes handy to store frequently used telephone numbers which you can press number from 0 to 9 and the pound sign (#) on the phone keypad to activate the function.
+For example, speed dial to phone number lists on 9, just press keypad 9 then #.
 Your router will automatically call out to number listed on entry 9.